 I decided to use chalkboard spray paint because it would give me an easy way to label what each can was for (I primed my cans first with some extra primer we had laying around our garage).

 I found that more than just one magnet was needed to be able to load the cans with supplies and have them stick to the board without slipping.
-You can find magnets like these at craft stores like Michael’s and Hobby Lobby (remember those weekly 40% off coupons).
+You can find magnets like these at craft stores like Michael’s and Hobby Lobby (remember that weekly 40 % off coupons).

 The idea worked out great.
 We attached the magnet board to the side of the armoire, and it’s just so handy!
 Honestly, I myself love being able to grab a pair of scissors without even opening the cabinet.
 I love that My Little Reader can reach all the stuff he uses the most and take the crayons or markers over to the table to use whenever he wants without calling to me for help.
 And putting it all away is so easy, just stick them back on the board!